-I have grown up seeing jewelry shops with the owners sitting in air conditioned shops, wearing extra-ordinary heavy accessories and driving expensive cars.
+Jewelry trader will be seen sitting in air conditioned shop, wearing extra-ordinary heavy accessories and driving expensive cars.

 You may or may not know this but all gold ornaments that you buy are NOT made of pure 24 carat gold.